-Question Management response Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2013, or earlier with an on-going impact on the 2013/14 financial statements?
-There has been an instance of non-compliance in respect of Appointeeships in Adult Social Care.
-The impact is being assessed and will be accounted for in the 2013/14 statement of accounts.
-The value is not material.
+Question Management response Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2014, or earlier with an on-going impact on the 2014/15 financial statements?
+As reported in the 2013/14 audit risk assessment there has been an instance of non-compliance in respect of Appointeeships in Adult Social Care.
+The impact was assessed and accounted for in the 2013/14 statement of accounts, with the value not being material.
+Further work has taken place during 2014/15 to put in place processes to prevent any further issues of non-compliance, with the outcome of this work reported to Cabinet in September 2014 and shared with all councillors following this meeting.
 What arrangements does the Council have in place to identify, evaluate and account for litigation or claims?
 The council have a risk assessment process in place to identify, evaluate, and account for litigation or claims, both corporately and specifically in legal services.
 The legal, finance and insurance teams work closely to evaluate and account for litigation and claims.
 Is there any actual or potential litigation or claims that would affect the financial statements?
 None that have not already been considered in putting together the accounts.
 Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
 No.